khyathibalusu/Audio-Recommendation-Engine-Hit-Predictor/README.md

   Content based song recommendations

 We have used Spotify for songs, last.fm for listener count and Genius for lyrics.
-We scraping, Topic Modeling, Sentiment Analysis, Regression and Classification for recommendations have been used
+Web scraping, Topic Modeling, Sentiment Analysis, Regression and Classification for recommendations have been used

 ![Alt Text](Intro_Picture.png)